ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 -   The `HdrImage` class must be able to load and save images to disk.

--   Since `HdrImage` uses floating-point for the three color components (red, green, blue), an HDR format is required, so PNG, JPEG and the like are not suitable.
+-   Since `HdrImage` uses floating-point for the three color components (red, green, blue), an HDR format is required; therefore, standard formats like PNG or JPEG are unsuitable.

 -   We will use the PFM format.

 # The PFM Format

--   Writing PFM files is relatively trivial, because they have a very simple [format](http://www.pauldebevec.com/Research/HDR/PFM/)
+-   Implementing PFM output is straightforward, because they have a very simple [format](http://www.pauldebevec.com/Research/HDR/PFM/)

 -   A PFM file is a **binary** file, but it starts as if it were a text file (with ASCII characters, so we don't have to worry about Unicode):